Ludovica Poliero

 Ghost towns in Italy: Bussana Vecchia (Sanremo, Liguria)

-Have you ever thought about visiting Sanremo like a local?
-Then don't miss the gems in its surroundings, including Bussana Vecchia, only 8 km away and a proper open-air museum.
-In 1887, a strong earthquake seriously affected and during which many inhabitants lost the life.
+In 1887 a strong earthquake seriously affected the town and during which many inhabitants lost the life.
 The survivors lived in makeshift housing for the next seven years until they ultimately left the town.

-After abandonment's years, at the end of the 50s, Italian and foreign artists have restarted living there because attracted by the town.
-From the ruins has raised labs and ateliers, exhibitions and vernissages: new ideas to rebirth arrived from the abandonment.
+After abandonment's years, at the end of the 50s, Italian and foreign artists have restarted living there because attracted by the location and also by other ghost towns in Italy.
+From the ruins has raised labs and ateliers, exhibitions and vernissagesnew ideas to rebirth arrived from the abandonment.

 That is why today, the hamlet has become the village of artists.

-More and more people, fascinated by the town, decided to visit or even live in Bussana Vecchia!
+More and more people, fascinated by the town, decided to visit or even return to live in Bussana Vecchia!

 6. Balestrino (Savona, Liguria)